 In the 20% of symptomatic cases, these symptoms will display as a mild illness, and may include:

 - Joint pain

-There is no treatment to Zika, with symptoms usually subsiding within 2-7 days as the body is normally able to fight the virus itself.
-The NHS recommends drinking plenty of water and taking paracetamol to relieve symptoms.
-Any patient with mild to severe symptoms after travel are advised to visit A&E or a Tropical Medicine clinic, to eliminate the possibility of any other harmful tropical diseases (such as malaria, dengue or yellow fevers) that travelers may have also come into contact with.
+While there is no treatment for Zika, the symptoms usually subside within 2-7 days as the body is normally able to fight the virus itself.
+The NHS recommends drinking plenty of water and taking paracetamol to relieve Zika symptoms.
+Any patient with mild to severe symptoms after travel are advised to visit A&E or a Hospital for Tropical diseases.
+This will help eliminate the possibility of any other harmful tropical diseases (such as malaria, dengue or yellow fever) that travelers may have also come into contact with.

 The biggest concern with regard to the Zika virus, is the potential effect on unborn babies – with a strong link between Zika-affected expectant mothers, and babies born with the severe birth defect Microcephaly.

 Pregnant women are advised to avoid all travel to Zika-affected area.
 Women actively trying to conceive are also recommended not to travel to high-risk areas.

 For those who still intend to travel, it’s worth taking extra precautions: